Trusts are appropriate for many people, but not for everyone. Here is a sample list of situations where you might want a revocable living trust.

 Probate is a process where your will is proved and the Court assures your assets are distributed according to your wishes after all your creditors are paid.
 More Information ›

-Our firm is committed to providing estate planning and administration services to middle class families.
-These families are given value by our focus on their needs, empathy, and use of technology to keep documents current and minimize costs.
+Our firm is committed to providing estate planning and administration services to middle class families in Maryland.
+We focus on you and your family's needs at a reasonable cost.

 State law creates a plan to pass your assets to your heirs.
 The most typical scenario is to split your assets between your spouse and your children.
-There is a priority among persons close to you to serve as your Personal Representative or Executor.
+They will designate someone close to you to serve as your Personal Representative or Executor.
 The Court will name a guardian for your children.

 There are more upfront costs for trust planning as you are paying for many of the costs that could be deferred until later.
-Those deferred costs could be considerably larger if a guardianship is required or a will dispute arises or avoidable taxes have to be paid.
-Our firm helps you analyze those costs and provides you a fixed fee estimate for the cost of a trust.
+Those deferred costs could be considerably larger if a guardianship is required, a will dispute arises or avoidable taxes have to be paid.
+Our firm will help you evaluate those costs and provide you a fixed fee estimate for the cost of a trust.

-Your first priority is to deal with your grief.
-There is not a rush to make decisions and take action.
+Your first priority is to deal with your grief; there is no rush to make decisions and take action.
 The joint accounts become your accounts and are not affected by a will.
 A jointly owned house becomes your house.
-An appraisal now could save on income taxes should you decide to sell the house in the future.
-If your joint accounts include stocks or mutual funds, the assets are entitled to a step-up in tax basis.
-Each spouse is considered the owner of one half of the shares.
-Therefore, the half attributed to the deceased spouse is set to the fair market value at the date of death.
-The new tax basis should decrease capital gains taxes in the event you decide to sell the shares.
+A home appraisal now could save on income taxes should you decide to sell the house in the future.
+If your joint accounts include stocks or mutual funds, the assets are entitled to a step-up in tax basis, explained below.